ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 pages from which users can perform their operations.
 The `page_home` is the first page that is shown to a user.
 It shows a short description about the app and its content changes slightly depending on whether users are logged in or not.
-The `page_account` enableslogged in users to see their account details as well as to edit them.
+The `page_account` enables logged in users to see their account details as well as to edit them.
 The `page_assistant` is the most important page as it enables logged in users to use the Specific Knowledge Assistant.
 There users can create, edit or delete a chat with a selected LLM.
 Users can then ask questions